Georgia nears 900,000 virus cases

-More than 64,300 hospitalizations have been reported since the start of the pandemic, data stated.
-There have been 10,806 admissions into the intensive-care unit since the pandemic's start, according to the GDPH.
+Nearly 64,400 hospitalizations have been reported since the start of the pandemic, data stated.
+There have been 10,808 admissions into the intensive-care unit since the pandemic's start, according to the GDPH.

 Georgia's vaccinated population is at approximately 7.82 million with 75,182 people having a vaccine administered per 100,000.